Shankar2580/ror-vip-test/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version - 3.3.3

 * System dependencies

+- postresql , sidekiq

 * Configuration

+- copy the .env.example to the .env for system specific enviroment variables

 * Database creation

+- rails db:create

 * Database initialization

+- rails db:migrate

-* How to run the test suite
+* For running test cases

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- RAILS_ENV=test bundle exec rspec

-* ...
+* Services:

+- Added the job for skustats using the sidekiq.